 Custom foot orthoses (“orthotics”) are prescription medical devices that are designed to control alignment and function of the foot in order to prevent or treat injury-causing motions such as pronation (rolling-in) and supination (rolling-out).
 They also can act to redistribute pressure on the bottom of the foot to relieve pain from excessive pressure or calluses.
 This is what makes them valuable to diabetics and crucial to good diabetic foot care.

-Many insurances cover the cost, or a portion of the cost, for diabetic shoes, if certain criteria are met (not only does a patient usually have to have diabetes, have their diabetes under the management of a MD/DO, but they have to have certain risk factors related to the feet, such as neuropathy, calluses, or toe deformities).
-The podiatrists at Step Ahead will be happy to evaluate your feet, and review your medical record, to see if you qualify.
+Many insurances cover the cost, or a portion of the cost, for diabetic shoes, if certain criteria are met (not only does a patient usually have to have diabetes, have their diabetes under the management of an MD/DO, but they have to have certain risk factors related to the feet, such as neuropathy, calluses, or toe deformities).
+Dr. Barnes at Step Ahead will be happy to evaluate your feet and review your medical record, to see if you qualify.
 If you qualify, the Billing Specialist at Step Ahead would be happy to relay to you what the cost may be.